Table of Contents

 Instead of manually creating a subscription and setting up event handlers, you can use the SubscribeCandles method:

-// Creating and configuring a candle subscription in one line
+// Create and configure a candle subscription in a single line

 var subscription = SubscribeCandles(CandleType);